GoogleCloudPlatform/gcloud-maven-plugin/README.md

        <artifactId>gcloud-maven-plugin</artifactId>
        <version>0.9.65.v20150618</version>

-Important: The Google Cloud SDK Maven goals work only with version 1.9.17 or above.

 ## Compile and build your project using Maven

 To build an Java App Engine Web Application using Maven with its `pom.xml` file: